 - Role of women and children in the society and their autonomy to make decisions

 - Literacy rate of the population

 - Whether there are risks to participants that may be posed by the political, cultural, and economic context

 The HHS Office for Human Research Protections maintains an online compilation of international laws and regulations pertaining to human research protections.
 Before submitting an IRB application, PIs should first consult this compilation to determine whether there is a specific local review process in the country where data collection will occur.

 If no local laws, regulations, or standards of practice require review by a local IRB or similar local review body, the PI must include with their IRB application a letter from someone with knowledge of the local context stating that:

 a) there is no formal local review process in the country, and

-b) that the individual has reviewed the protocol and can attest to its cultural appropriateness and safety.
+b) that the individual has reviewed the protocol and can attest that the protocol will not put participants at risk.

 The PI should also provide information describing the person’s qualification to comment on such matters.

 Ideally, the person writing this letter should be a disinterested person.
 Collaborating researchers and faculty advisors would not typically be regarded as disinterested.
 However, if you do need to use a collaborator or faculty advisor to write this letter, please include a short rationale explaining why they are the best person to do so.